AUTOMATIC1111/stable-diffusion-webui/Custom-Scripts.md

 Does not actually draw a matrix, just produces pictures.

 ## Wildcards
-This and the more feature rich dynamic prompts script have been turned into [extensions.](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Extensions)
+This, and the more feature-rich `dynamic prompts` script have been turned into [extensions.](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Extensions)

 ## Unprompted
 https://github.com/ThereforeGames/unprompted